The need will remain, but the interface will change.

 The four pressures just described do pose a significant challenge to the beauty & wellness industry, but on the other hand, the industry does have a powerful force to counteract on these pressures – Technology.

-Cloud-based, always-on, device-independent software has already transformed many other industries like transportation, media and communication.
+Always-on, device-independent, salon management software has already transformed many other industries like transportation, media and communication.
 While the beauty & wellness industry has been gradually migrating to such platforms over the last decade, the current crisis may be the catalyst to accelerate this adoption.

 Over and above the processes followed, stores will also need to visibly exhibit their improved health standards – a sort of “hygiene theatre”.
 Like do away with magazines, and instead provide digital content that people can access on their own phones.
 Or put up screens with a health-checklist that shows, for instance, when the chair was sanitized last.

-Technology will allow these new standards to be exhibited not just in the outlet, but outside the visit too.
+Zenoti's technology will allow these new standards to be exhibited not just in the outlet, but outside the visit too.
 Like sending personalized communication to customers.
 Even referrals & ratings will move beyond just the quality of the stylist.
 It would have to encompass the cleanliness & sanitation of the experience.
 This may become an important driver to attract new customers.

 Of course, the fundamental service of a haircut or a massage will still involve touch, but the very efficiency of all the other processes will reassure the customer on the safety and hygiene of the outlet.